mhrivnak/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 ## Summary

-The Assisted Installer currently runs as a SaaS on cloud.redhat.com, enabling users to deploy OpenShift clusters with certain customizations, particularly on bare metal hardware.
-It is necessary to bring those capabilities on-premise in users' "Hub" clusters by installing clusters via Multi-cluster management, such as through [Hive](https://github.com/openshift/hive/) and RHACM.

-This enhancement proposes to add the agent-based installation workflow to Hive.
+This enhancement proposes a new installation workflow to Hive which will enable the deployment of OpenShift clusters on user-provisioned infrastructure, particularly on bare metal hardware.

+We refer to this as an "agent-based installation workflow" because it begins with users booting their machines with a "discovery" image containing an installation agent.

 ## Motivation

+[Hive](https://github.com/openshift/hive/) is the kubernetes-native API for installing OpenShift.
+It currently supports an installation workflow based on OpenShift's installer-provisioned infrastructure installation workflow.

 The Assisted Installer running as a SaaS has demonstrated a new and valuable way to install OpenShift clusters through an agent-based flow.
 The [Assisted Installer for Connected Environments](connected-assisted-installer.md) enhancement proposal elaborates on the value of the agent-based installations.
+It
+describes:

+> The target user is someone wanting to deploy OpenShift, especially
+> on bare metal, with as little up-front infrastructure dependencies
+> as possible.
+This person has access to server hardware and wants to
+> run workloads quickly.
+They do not necessarily have the
+> administrative privileges to create private VLANs, configure
+> DHCP/PXE servers, or manage other aspects of the infrastructure
+> surrounding the hardware where the cluster will run.
+[They prefer]
+> to use their existing tools and processes for some or all of that
+> configuration.

 However many customers do not want a third party service running outside of their network to be able to provision hosts inside their network.
 Reasons